McSCert/isorc2026/_rooms/dining.md

 Today, The Buttery dining room celebrates the history of McMaster while providing culinary delights that focus on local and sustainable ingredients to align with our Okanagan Charter objectives.

-## Menu by Executive Chef Paul Hoag and Chef Chris Beltrano.
+## Menu by Executive Chef Paul Hoag and Chef Chris Beltrano

 <img src="/isorc2026/assets/images/buttery2.jpg"
      style="width:100%; max-height:350px; object-fit:cover; border-radius:8px; margin-bottom:20px;" />